pragmalang/pragma/README.md

 ![Tests](https://img.shields.io/github/workflow/status/pragmalang/pragma/Test/master?style=for-the-badge&label=tests)
 ![License](https://img.shields.io/badge/license-Apache%202.0-blue?style=for-the-badge)

-Pragma is a language for building beautiful and extensibleGraphQL APIs *in no time*.
+Pragma is a language for building beautiful and extensible GraphQL APIs *in no time*.
 Within a single file, you can define your data models and authorization rules, then import serverless functions to use for data validation/transformation/authorization.
 Pragma then generates a fully functional API ready to be used from your front-end application with a single command.

 For more details, visit [the documentation](https://docs.pragmalang.com).